Zits. Pustules. Papules. Wheals. Comedones. Milia. There are lots of things that happen to the skin – especially on the face – on a regular basis.

 - or GOD FORBID – put toothpaste on it (please no)

 Toothpaste.
 Paste for TEETH.
 On a spot.
-Genius.
+No.

-Next time you feel one of these mothers coming up (or get a milia) you will need the following:
+Next time you feel one of these mothers coming up you will need the following:

 - Your hands